AshkanRafiee/RaheHal/README.md

 ## Usage
 Windows
-> Run the file as Administrator and:
+> Enjoy The GUI!
 >
-> Use Y/y in the Console to Activate the Methods!
 >
-> Use N/n in the Console to Deactivate the Methods!
->
-> Use i/IP to get your external ip & your country!
->
-> Use P/p to ping cloudflare!
->
-> Use x to close the application!
->
-> Use help/h to get hotkeys information in the console!

 MacOSX/Linux
 > no-sanction [flags] or no-sanction [flags] [arguments]
 >
->   -a  Activeate No-Sanction
+>   -a  Activeate RaheHal
 >
 >       Can also use active instead of -a
 >
->   -d  Deactiveate No-Sanction
+>   -d  Deactiveate RaheHal
 >
 >       Can also use deactive instead of -d
 >
->   -u  Update No-Sanction
+>   -u  Update RaheHal
 >
 >   -h  Show the help
 >